Baitcookie/MultiGeiger/README-en.md

 * **App EUI:**\
 Stays like this

-Now click on **Register** in the lower right corner.
-Now the device is created.
+Click on **Register** in the lower right corner.
+Congratulations, the device is created.

-### Adoption of the LoRa parameters
+### Modifying the LoRa parameters
-The LoRa parameters still have to be transferred to the program.\
+After the registration was completed, the LoRa parameters can be transferred to the program.\
-For this the configuration web page of the Geiger counter must be called.
-Further above it is explained how to reach the configuration page (*Setting of the WLAN* and *Call from the WLAN*)).
+They can be set up at the configuration site of the Geiger counter (see above).

-Now go through the configuration page until the setting of the LoRa parameters is displayed.
-Now take the 3 values (**APPEUI, DEVEUI, APPKEY**) from the TTN console (see above) and enter them here.
-In the TTN console go to the device that was created above.
-Here you can find the 3 values.
-The HEX values **without** spaces must be entered as they appear in the TTN console.
+Go through the configuration site until the settings of the LoRa parameters are displayed.
+Type in the 3 parameters from the TTN console (**APPEUI, DEVEUI, APPKEY**).
+They can be find in your TTN account for each device (see above).
+The HEX values must be entered **without** spaces as they appear in the TTN or other devices.
 Example:\
-in the TTN console it says
+The TTN console reads
 ```
 Device EUI 00 D0 C0 00 C3 19 7C E8
 ```